benber86/verifereum_ef_grant/README.md

 *For example, do you have an MVP?
 Please describe its functionality and limitations and provide a link to it here.*

-> I have already started working on a formal model of the EVM in HOL4, available at https://github.com/verifereum/verifereum.
-While not fully complete, the model is executable $\color{red}{\textbf{(is it already?)}}$ and currently passes some tests from the Ethereum Test Set (https://github.com/ethereum/tests).
-I have also started working on a definitional interpreter for Vyper by formalizing the language's Abstract Syntax Tree (AST) at https://github.com/xrchz/vyper-hol/tree/main.
-While still far from complete, the current formalization covers basic types, expressions, and control flow constructs.
+> Verifereum already has a basic formal model of the EVM in HOL4, available at https://github.com/verifereum/verifereum.
+While not fully complete, the model is executable $\color{red}{\textbf{(is it already?)}}$ and currently passes some $\color{red}{\textbf{(proportion?)}}$ tests from the Ethereum Test Set (https://github.com/ethereum/tests).
+Work towards a definitional interpreter targeting the Vyper compiler has also started by formalizing the language's Abstract Syntax Tree (AST) at https://github.com/xrchz/vyper-hol/tree/main.
+The current formalization is still at an early stage but covers basic types, expressions, and control flow constructs.

 ### What problem(s) are being solved by within the scope of the grant?*